LinkedInAttic/RookBoom/README.md

 To run RookBoom in development mode, change `config.properties` inside the repo according to your environment, then run the `mvn jetty:run` command in the `web` folder.
 This brings the application up in a Jetty instance, launched by the Maven Jetty plugin.
 The application is now available at `http://localhost:12000`.

+You may need to change your VM configuration parameters to give the application more memory.
+For example, `-Xmx1024m -XX:MaxPermSize=256m`.

 You can also run the previous Maven command from an IDE to debug and hot reload your changes.

 You can change `log4j.xml` to enabled console logging.